debpaul/collections-track-disease/README.md

 Cite CC-BY Karina Branson and/or [ConverSketch](https://www.conversketch.com/) Digital Collections Data and Tracking Disease Workshop II

 # Zenodo Archive Resources
 We archived all of our sessions, presentations, discussion and notes documents, and graphic recordings on Zenodo.
-You can cite an individual product or the entire set of resources.
+Please note you can **cite** an individual product and/or the entire set of resources.

 - Our Zenodo Community: [Data, Infrastructure, Museum Collections and Expertise to Track Disease (DICE)](https://zenodo.org/communities/collections-track-disease/records) where we've gathered all the products and you will find Citations with DOIs there for each.

+# Cite this GitHub Repository
+Soltis P, Paul DL, Thompson C, Foat C (2024).
+Outcomes of Grant: Infrastructure for Predicting, Understanding, and Mitigating Zoonotic Disease Outbreaks.
+Collections Track Disease.
+GitHub. https://github.com/debpaul/collections-track-disease